ESET 2nd Quarter Threat Report 2021

 The 2nd Quarterly 2021 Threat Report also examines the most important findings and achievements of ESET researchers: a new APT team focusing on Windows and Linux systems, a variety of security issues in stalkerware applications for Android, and a different category of malware targeting IIS servers , which is highlighted in the Featured story section.

-Finally, ESET's report includes an overview of a series of recommendations they gave and company experts over the past few months and presents talks scheduled for Virus Bulletin, AVAR, SecTor and many other conferences.
+Finally, the of ESET also includes an overview of a series of presentations given by the company's researchers and experts over the past few months and features talks scheduled for Virus Bulletin, AVAR, SecTor and many other conferences.
 It also provides an overview of ESET's participation in the MITER Engenuity ATT&CK® assessment, which will focus on the tactics, techniques and processes used by the Wizard Spider and Sandworm APT teams.

 You can read it ESET Threat Report Q2 2021 (PDF) on ESET's blog, WeLiveSecurity.